China-covid-visualization/react-china-covid-map/README.md

 ## Available Scripts

-**You may need to change the CORS policy in both development and deployment modes**.
+## **You may need to change the CORS policy in both development and deployment modes**.

+In debug mode, you can use a [browser extension](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino) to enable CORS.

 In the project directory, you can run: